stinerypestol/aml-immune-model/README.md

 ## Repository Contents

 ### `aml-immune-model.ipynb`
 A Jupyter Notebook containing the full implementation of the model, simulation results, and visualisations.

+The notebook is structured to closely follow the progression of the master's thesis.
+Each simulation is accompanied by a heading that reference the corresponding figures in the thesis, allowing for easy cross-referencing and reproducibility.

 ### `Dockerfile`
 Used to reproduce the environment for running the simulations.